Notoetayoa: Description

 This animal is only known from a fragment of its jaw, and it is therefore impossible to precisely reconstruct its appearance.
 From a comparison with a similar but better known animal, Carodnia, it is possible that Notoetayoa was an animal with heavy shapes and a powerful body.
 The size of Notoetayoa was in any cases smaller than that of Carodnia, and it is possible that it was as large as a small tapir.

 The lower third molar had a higher trigonid than the thalonid, and the paraconid was well defined, and not fused with the metaconid.
 Compared to its relative Etayoa, its metachristid was short, and the precingulid was more robust than in Etayoa and Carodnia.
 The talonid basin wasn't open lingually as in Carodnia, but closed as in Etayoa.
 The hypoconid and the hypoconulid were distinct and united by a low and rounded postmetacristid.
-The entoconid was crenulated and mesially projected towards the distal-lingual side of the metoconid.
+The entoconid was crenulated and mesially projected towards the distal-lingual side of the metaconid.
 The distal root under the talonid was not vertical as in Carodnia but oblique to the mesial one.